tango-controls/rfc/5/README.md

 A Property MAY be persisted in the Tango Database (See RFC-1 and RFC-6) or into a file if no Tango Database is used.

+Device Properties and Class Properties MAY have a _Default Value_ which is used if the Property Value has not been persisted.

+A Tango Device Property MAY be defined as _Mandatory in Database_.
+This metadata can be used when the device server programmer requires this Property to be persisted.
+A Device Property defined as _Mandatory in Database_ SHALL not have a Default Value.

 Device Property and Class Property have a Type metadata.
 The following Types SHALL be supported by Device Properties and Class Properties (See RFC-9):
   * DevBoolean